Cooper University Health Care Psychology Internship Training Program

 Interviews | Return to Table of Contents

-This year we plan to offer virtual interviews via Webex to continue promoting equity and safety related to the possibility of an ongoing pandemic, as well as financial burden.
+This year we plan to offer virtual interviews via Webex to continue promoting equity and to avoid financial burden.
 Selected applicants will be invited to attend one of two virtual open-house-style orientation meetings, during which we will discuss the program.
 Invitations to interview will be made by email in accordance with APPIC uniform notification guidelines.
 Cooper University Health Care strongly adheres to APPIC Internship Selection Guidelines.

 Interview Dates